 Unfortunately, receiving too much fluoride can cause a disorder called fluorosis, a condition that makes the surface of your teeth look mottled.
 However, kids with developing teeth are at the highest risk for fluorosis, but only if they receive too much fluoride.
 To avoid this problem, fluoride should only be taken or administered in accordance with your dentist’s orders.

 Enjoy A Whiter Smile Today

 If professional fluoride treatments aren’t enough to brighten your smile, meet with a cosmetic dentist in Boston today to talk about your options.
 Dental Partners of Boston offers a wide range of cosmetic dental treatments, including professional whitening, orthodontic care, veneers, and even dental implants.
-Here is where you will find more information about our dental services and to schedule an appointment
+Here is where you will find more information about our dental services and schedule an appointment